core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Using that information, the DoC server then replies to the queries of the DoC client with DNS responses carried within CoAP responses.

+Note that this is an orthogonal specification to DoH, as it the CoRE-specific FETCH method is used.
+This was done to take benefit from having the DNS query in the payload as with POST, but still having the caching advantages we would gain with GET.
+Having the DNS query in the payload means we do not need extra base64 encoding, which would increase code complexity and message sizes and are able to transfer a query block-wise.
+{{sec:coap-http-proxy}} provides guidance on how to translate between DoC and DoH at a CoAP-HTTP proxy.

 Terminology
 ===========